wincax88/socorro-collector/docs/breakpad_reporting.rst

 2. The entire crash report and metadata is in the request body.

-   Note that some of the information is duplicated in querystring variables to make logging and debugging easier.
+   Note that some of the information is duplicated in querystring variables to make logging and debugging easier, but all the data is in the request body so querystring variables can be safely ignored.

 3. HTTP POST request body is multi-part form data.